moorepants/dissertation/_sources/introduction.txt

 [Sharp1975]_.
 He and David Limebeer give a review of bicycle and motorcycle modeling in [LimebeerSharp2006]_ covering much of their work.
 Other notable studies include ones developed by [Koenen1983]_ and [CossalterLot2002]_.

+* The bicycle as a dynamic system
+* Motivation
+* General literature review
+* Syntax and variables
+* Overview of general types of bicylce models

+  * Simple bicycle models
+  * Bicycle models with stability
+  * Complex models (motorcycle)

+    * Tire models
+    * Flexible rider
+    * Shocks and flexible frames